 Public education has changed since OSBA created the Student Achievement Initiative to focus efforts on improving student achievement in November 1998.
 Academic reform legislation from the Ohio General Assembly and Congress increased accountability and raised student success.

 School boards are doing their part to ensure every Ohio student receive the best education their communities can offer.
-School board make decisions that affect programs and allocate resources in a manner that improves test scores, keeps kids in school and better prepares all our students for the worlds of work and higher education.
+School board members make decisions that affect programs and allocate resources in a manner that improves test scores, keeps kids in school and better prepares all our students for the worlds of work and higher education.

 The OSBA Student Achievement Initiative's goal is to make improved student achievement an ongoing and visible part of the work of every school board in Ohio.

-This Web page is your portal to student success.
+This web page is your portal to student success.

 Success, a monthly e-newsletter, offers OSBA members timely tips to improve student achievement.
 OSBA publishes Success as a free member service.

 Each board of education is asked to appoint a student achievement liaison, who links the individual school board to OSBA's Student Achievement Leadership Team (SALT) to help share ways districts are improving student achievement.

 The Student Achievement Leadership Team is comprised of school board members who provide expertise to lead the initiative.
 It publishes a number of valuable resources, tips, web links and resource kits to help board members make informed decisions on a wide variety of topics.
 These resources and links can help boost student achievement in your district.